 What differences will you experience as a traveler?

-The experience of entering a new country will be radically different once the EES is finally deployed.
+The experience of entering a new country is now radically different with the EES finally deployed.

-Depending on how large the border crossing is, this experience may change:
+Depending on how large the border crossing is, this experience changes as follows:

-- For example, in small border crossings, travelers will just as before go to the counter to get their fingerprints taken, face scanned and documents scanned
+• For example, in small border crossings, travelers nw go to the counter to get their fingerprints taken, face scanned, and documents scanned

-- But on the other hand, larger points like big airports could incorporate kiosks where the traveler can self-register
+• But on the other hand, larger points like big airports do incorporate kiosks where the traveler can self-register

-But, again, is important to note that this may also differ according to the state and border crossing, in some finding other portable solutions like a tablet.
+But, again, it is important to note that this may also differ according to the state and border crossing, in some cases, finding other portable solutions like a tablet.

 If you face the most likely scenario, which is entering the country through an airport, you will be facing one of these high-technology kiosks.
-And there three different things will happen:
+And there are three different things that will happen:

-- Your passport will be also scanned, capturing data such as your name or date of birth
+2. Your passport will also be scanned, capturing data such as your name or date of birth

-Besides, the date and place of entry and exit will be registered, this being one of the most crucial impacts of this new measure.
+Besides, the date and place of entry and exit will be registered, which is one of the most crucial impacts of this new measure.

-Also, and as we have said, once this system is fully implemented passport stamps will no longer be used to identify when a foreigner entered a country for the first time.
+Also, and as we have said, now that this system is fully implemented, passport stamps are no longer used to identify when a foreigner entered a country for the first time.

 How is that possible?

-Basically, the passport stamp will be replaced by a digital stamp that will directly flow into the IT systems of the different border crossings.
+Basically, the passport stamp is replaced by a digital stamp that directly flows into the IT systems of the different border crossings.

 When will this system be finally implemented?